Stable homology isomorphisms for the partition and Jones annular algebras: Partition algebras

 \begin{proof} It suffices to argue that \begin{enumerate} \item each $K_i$ or $L_{i,j}$ is contained in $I_{\leq n-1}$, and \item any partition with fewer than $n$ parts containing both primed and unprimed elements belongs to some $K_i$ or to some $L_{i,j}$. \end{enumerate}

-For the first point, simply note that the a partition belonging to $K_i$ or $L_{i,j}$ has at most $n-1$ parts that contain both primed and unprimed elements, so the partition itself belongs to $I_{\leq n-1}$.
+For the first point, simply note that a partition belonging to $K_i$ or $L_{i,j}$ has at most $n-1$ parts that contain both primed and unprimed elements, so the partition itself belongs to $I_{\leq n-1}$.
 For the second point, suppose that a partition $\rho$ has fewer than $n$ parts with both primed and unprimed elements.
-The restriction $q$ of $\rho$ to the primed vertices $\underline{n}'$ must have fewer than $n$ parts which lie in a part of $\rho$ also containing unprimed vertices.
-Thus, either two primed vertices must lie in the same part of $q$, or if all parts of $q$ are singletons, then one of them must also be a singleton in $\rho$.
-In the first case, $\rho$ is contained in some $L_{i,j}$, and in the second case $\rho$ is contained in some $K_i$.
+If two primed elements belong to the same part of $\rho$ then $\rho$ lies in some $L_{i,j}$.
+If no two primed elements belong to the same part, then $\rho$ must have at least $n$ parts, and by assumption at least one of these parts cannot contain an unprimed element.
+It follows that the part in question is a singleton, and hence that $\rho$ lies in some $K_i$.
 This completes the proof. \end{proof}

 Unsurprisingly, we will be concerned with iterated intersections of these ideals.
 The following lemma is immediate.
 Write $\underline{n}^2_{<}$ for the subset of $\underline{n} \times \underline{n}$ consisting of pairs $(i,j)$ with $i<j$ (i.e. the indexing set for the ideals $L_{i,j}$).